-The map sheets and specific mitigation tables are presented in the following pages.
+The map sheets and specific mitigation tables are presented in the following pages in a "map book" format.
 The map sheets provide an overview of Environmentally Sensitive Sites (ESS), while the associated mitigation tables provide specific mitigation requirements related to this ESS.